 "Counterparty Group's Aggregate Exposure" shall have the meaning attributed to it in Paragraph 3(a).

-"Credit Rating" means with respect to a Group, or its Guarantor, as the case may be, or other entity, on any date of determination, the respective ratings then assigned to ______________, or its Guarantor, as the case may be, or other entity's unsecured, senior long-term debt or deposit obligations (not supported by third party credit enhancement) by S&P, Moody's or the other specified rating agency or agencies.
+"Credit Rating" means with respect to a Group, or its Guarantor, as the case may be, or other entity, on any date of determination, the respective ratings then assigned toa Group, or its Guarantor, as the case may be, or other entity's unsecured, senior long-term debt or deposit obligations (not supported by third party credit enhancement) by S&P, Moody's or the other specified rating agency or agencies.

 "Credit Rating Event" shall have the meaning attributed to it in Paragraph 6(a)(iv)(A).